´¡²Ô»å°ùé²õ Montoya-Castillo

 • 2012 - 2013: Rutgers Fellowship for academic excellence, Columbia University

-Our research centers on developing and applying theoretical and simulation methods to investigate the quantum dynamics of condensed phase systems and straddles the boundaries between physical chemistry, condensed matter physics, and quantum information.
+Our research centers on developing and applying theoretical and simulation methods to investigate the dynamics of condensed phase systems and straddles the boundaries between physical chemistry, condensed matter physics, and quantum information.
 In particular, we develop and apply methods to:

 We address these challenges by creating theoretical methods that exploit the hierarchy of time- and length-scales inherent in these condensed phase processes to shed light on the wealth of data in cutting-edge experiments that now provide access to unparalleled time- and energy-resolution and offer an extraordinary and timely opportunity to vet and advance theory.
 We aim to provide physically transparent models that offer a physically intuitive understanding of the fundamental physics of these chemical processes to enable us to understand and manipulate the physical properties of materials, including charge transfer properties, optical responses, and robustness to noise.